In a Nutshell:

 Folding Position View of Whirlwind RoughRider Wheelchair

-For many years, their focus was on teaching people in developing countries how to build their own wheelchairs.
-Gradually, however, this morphed into making small production batches and selling them all over the world, and in 2006, became a social enterprise and ramped up to large-scale production, based on their continued success.
+For many years, they focused on teaching people in developing countries how to build their wheelchairs.
+Gradually, however, this morphed into making small production batches and selling them worldwide.
+In 2006, they became a social enterprise and ramped up to large-scale production based on their continued success.

-In addition to building world-class wheelchairs, the enterprise is committed to increasing economic opportunity in developing nations and has established a network of WPACs (Wheelchair Provision and Assembly Centers) where the local manufacture of the chairs is not yet economically viable.
+In addition to building world-class wheelchairs, the enterprise is committed to increasing economic opportunity in developing nations.
+It has established a network of WPACs (Wheelchair Provision and Assembly Centers) where the local manufacture of the chairs is not yet economically viable.

-The RoughRider is a real workhorse of a chair and built to last.
+The RoughRider is a real workhorse of a chair, built to last, like other Whirlwind wheelchairs.
 Even better, it offers a surprising number of features that are either adjustable or customizable at the point of sale.

 Here’s a quick overview of the chair’s basic stats:

-• Seat to Floor Height: The RoughRider has an angled seat, higher in the front, lower in the back to keep the rider from falling out.
+• Seat to Floor Height: The RoughRider has an angled seat, higher in the front and lower in the back, to keep the rider from falling out.
 Thus, the seat height is 19.3” in the front and 16.5” in the back.
-(Note that these figures vary slightly depending on seat width selected.)
+(Note that these figures vary slightly depending on the seat width selected.)

 A Side View Image of Whirlwind RoughRider Wheelchair